piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-VariableTimeStep-StartPoint    =     (/-0.4,0.0,0.0/)
     Part-VariableTimeStep-EndPoint      =  (/-99999.,0.0,0.0/)

-Besides DSMC, the linear scaling is available for the BGK method.
+Besides DSMC, the linear scaling is available for the BGK and FP method.
 Finally, specific options for 2D/axisymmetric simulations are discussed in Section \ref{sec:2DAxi_vts}.

 ### 2D/Axisymmetric Simulation \label{sec:2DAxi}